 - Three letters of recommendation.
 Ideally the letters are from professors and scholars who can speak to the applicant's abilities and suitability for graduate study at Women's and Gender Studies.
 Letters from an academic in another discipline or from professionals would also be acceptable.

 - One official transcript from each post-secondary institution attended.

-- Test Requirements: GRE General.
+- Test Recommendations: GRE General is recommended, not required.
 Rutgers Graduate ETS Code 2790.

 For application information and to apply on-online, please go to Graduate and Professional Admissions